ylab-hi/segmeter/README.md

 In additon, we provide a ready-to-use Docker container that has segmeter preconfigured.
 It can be found at [dockerhub](https://hub.docker.com/r/yanglabinfo/segmeter)

+Due to compability issues, the tools are available in different containers

 ## Singularity

 Segmeter is provided as docker container that can be used using `docker pull yanglabinfo/segmeter`.